iExecBlockchainComputing/iexec-tutorials/README.md

 ### svm_bot

-Exemple of Bag of Tasks Application for a parameters study for a machine learning application.
+Parameters study for a machine learning application, using the Bag of Tasks feature (distributed computing feature)

-### Blendergpu (released in december 2020)
+### Blendergpu

 A 3d rendering application using Bag of Tasks to distributed frames computation on gpu machines.